Natural Organic Renewal transforms the body into soil.

 • Produces carbon dioxide and other air pollutants

-• Can release mercury from dental amalgam fillings when exposed to cremation temperatures
+• May release mercury when dental amalgam fillings are present

 Cremation